wahn/jan_walter_org/README.md

 This is the **Jekyll** source for https://www.janwalter.org.

+Most of the topics are somehow related to rendering.

 I first looked into [Scott Chacons Blog](https://github.com/schacon/schacon.github.com) as an example, but soon realized that I could start from running: